ipersids/2d-maze-game/README.md

 	* 5% of the free spaces on the map can have enemies (this is for an "easy" difficulty level).
 	* The game will still make sure it's playable, so if it’s not, no enemies will be placed.
 	* Enemies are placed randomly on free cells using a pseudo-random number generator (`ft_rand()` from `libf`).
-	* Enemies won’t start moving until the player makes their first move, giving you some time to figure things out.
+	* Enemies won’t start moving until the player makes their first move, giving some time to figure things out.
 4) **Animation support:** Enemies and collectibles have smooth animations, and everything runs at the same speed (FPS is based on speed and the number of frames in the animation).
 5) **Custom map support:**
 	* Map needs to be rectangular, surrounded by walls (`1`), and include exactly one player (`P`) and one exit (`E`), with at least one collectible (`C`).